Who are you?

 - Cover art

-- Book stats: Title, series status, author, illustrator, publisher, ISBN, publication date, age rating as provided by the publisher, and category.
+- Book stats: Title, series status, author, illustrator, cover artist, publisher, ISBN, publication date, age rating as provided by the publisher, and category.
 I also state whether a book is spooky-scary, as denoted by a skull and crossbones ☠️, or spooky-fun, as denoted by a jack-o’-lantern 🎃.
 It can be easy to assume that the older a book’s target audience is the scarier it is, but that’s not always true, so I like to include a rating that gives an idea of the book’s tone.
 That way, for example, YA fans who don’t want anything too scary or MG fans who want something that will give them nightmares can see at a glance whether they’ve found the perfect book for them.
 I don’t include a numerical rating for how scary the book is, though, because that’s far too subjective to quantify.

 - How I received the book, if it was provided to me

 - My review: I take a few different approaches in my reviews.
 I try to view them from the perspective of a librarian or a guardian, particularly with board books and picture books, and I also try to view them from the perspective of a young reader.
 I include my thoughts as an adult reader of kidlit, both as an entertainment consumer and a critic.
 I try to address sociocultural issues that I see, and I make a conscious effort to feature books by writers and artists from marginalized communities.
 I always tag #OwnVoices books as such.
 With all that said, I also try to have fun, because spooky kidlit is a lot of fun!

 - Coffin rating: I rate books on a 0-5 coffin scale, in 0.5 increments, with 5 being a classic and 0 being a travesty.
 Ratings are based on my personal enjoyment of the book.
 They are subjective, but I make every effort to be consistent in my ratings.